urturn/urturn-expression-api/README.md

 - ADD: UT.Post#isOwner(user) return true if the given user is the post owner
 - ADD: UT.Post#isCurrentUser(user) return true if the given user is the current user

+## 0.6.2

+ FIX: a bug that prevent .on('media') to work correctly with bookmarklet.

 ## 0.6.1

 - ADD User API: let you retrieve information on current user.